singularityware/singularityware.github.io/pages/docs/contributing/contributing-docs.md

 toc: false
 ---

-We (like almost all open source software providers) have a documentation dillemma...
+We (like almost all open source software providers) have a documentation dilemma...
 We tend to focus on the code features and functionality before working on documentation.
 And there is very good reason for this, we want to share the love so nobody feels left out!

 The following documentation page assumes one is running on OS X, but if you are not, you should be able to easily transpose the necessary commands to your operating system of choice.